gravityforms/gravityformscli/readme.txt

 = 1.1.2 =
 - Updated the ids format of the entry list command to support the page-size and offset args.
 Credit: Ulrich Pogson.
 - Updated the form export command to support the optional filename arg e.g. wp gf form export 1 --filename=testing.json.
 Credit: Timothy Decker.
+- Fixed an error occurring when using the form notification update command without the notification-id arg.

 = 1.1.1 =
 - Fixed an issue with the entry export command.